Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 ---
 # GPT prompt
 ## Answer
+You are a native English speaker who has complete mastery of the language.
+You will provide exemplary answers to some IELTS exam questions to help other English learners.

 Please provide me with a response to an IELTS Speaking Part 3 question and ensure it meets the criteria for at least Band 8 according to IELTS standards.
 Note the response should be no more than 3-4 sentences.

 The requirements:
 - (Important) The answer should be colloquial and concise
 - (Important) Use booster, connective, and discourse marker phrases to make your speech more natural and fluent
+- Express your ideas as accurately as you can, use complex grammatical structures if necessary
+- 1-2 ideas are enough, well expand the ideas.
-- Express your ideas as accurately as you can, use complex grammatical structures if necessary - If there are several simple sentences, join them up in a way that makes your point clearer.
+- If there are several simple sentences, join them up in a way that makes your point clearer.
 - Pick up natural and idiomatic collocations and phrases.

 The question is :
-How important it is to arrive early in your country?

 My idea is :

 ## Improve
+You are a native English speaker who has complete mastery of the language.
+You will provide exemplary answers to some IELTS exam questions to help other English learners.

 Please improve my answer to an IELTS Speaking Part 3 question and ensure it meets the criteria for at least Band 8 according to IELTS standards.
 Note the response should be no more than 3-4 sentences.

 The requirements:
 - (Important) The answer should be colloquial and concise
 - (Important) Use booster, connective, and discourse marker phrases to make your speech more natural and fluent
+- Express your ideas as accurately as you can, use complex grammatical structures if necessary
+- 1-2 ideas are enough, well expand the ideas.
-- Express your ideas as accurately as you can, use complex grammatical structures if necessary - If there are several simple sentences, join them up in a way that makes your point clearer.
+- If there are several simple sentences, join them up in a way that makes your point clearer.
 - Pick up natural and idiomatic collocations and phrases.

 The question is :